 However, you can also use WooCommerce plugins to use other notification methods:

-- Official WooCommerce mobile apps – get notifications on your smartphone or tablet for new orders.
+- Official WooCommerce mobile apps – get push notifications on your smartphone or tablet for new orders.
 This is especially great if you’re already using one of these devices as a restaurant POS, but you can also just get a dedicated tablet or smartphone for online orders.